theodore-norvell/cogent/StateCharts/StateCharts.md

 Suppose the active states are {root, A, B, D, E, G}.
 Any of the four transitions can happen

 * `a`.
 In this case A must be exited, so B and E must exited, so D and G must be exited.
 All this happens in postfix order.
 But exits from the AND's children could happen in either order.
 So the order of exits is either
-     * D, B, B, E, A or G, E, D, B, A.
+    * D, B, G, E, A or G, E, D, B, A.
     * After all these exits, the transition action happens.
     * Next, H is entered and so I and L must be entered and so J and M are entered.
 Now it's prefix order, but the order that the children of the AND are entered is nondeterministic.
 So the possible orders are
     * H, I, J, L, M or H, L, M, I, J
 * Events `c` and `d` are similar.
 * Event `d` is similar, except that J is entered instead of K.